CoinLoan supports two BTC and LTC address types: Bech32 (SegWit) and Legacy. The address formats have the following peculiarities:

 Note: CoinLoan charges no fees for depositing funds.
 However, some blockchain fees are collected to process the transaction on the network.
 Please check if the platform you are sending funds from takes over network fees in advance.

-Bech32 address format for BTC deposits — Mobile app and web platform
+Bech32 address format for BTC deposit — Web platform

 Sending funds from Bech32 to Legacy or vice versa